haupt-pascal/shopware-cronjobs/README.md

 3. Follow the prompts to:
    - Configure your PHP path
    - Specify your Shopware installation path
-   - Select which cronjobs to install
+   - Select which cronjobs you want to install (you can pick individual scripts)

 4. Add the generated crontab entries to your system's crontab.

 ## Available Cronjobs

-### Cache Clear and Warm
+### Cache Management

 These scripts help you maintain optimal performance by regularly clearing and warming up the Shopware cache.